TheExeDEV/Kernel---Roblox-Framework/README.md

 return TestController
 ```
+# why is it better than the Knit Framework:
+- Knit is an archived Framework
+- Knit has poor networking
+- Knit is quite old and needs to be updated

 # Contributors
 - [Promise by evaera](https://github.com/evaera/roblox-lua-promise)
 - [RateLimiter by MadStudioRoblox](https://github.com/MadStudioRoblox/ReplicaService/blob/master/src/ReplicatedStorage/RateLimiter.lua)

 - [The idea was taken from the Knit Framework](https://github.com/Sleitnick/Knit)
+###### - my first job